gjesse/skrull/README.md

    * Tic Tac Toe
    * Rock, Paper, Scissors

+## Non-functional Requirements

+1. System will by multi-threaded, games shall not block each other.

+2. System will use java RMI for communication between views and Game Engine.

+3. Extensible.

+4 Easy to maintain.

 ## Stretch goals (nice-to-haves)

 1. A chat room window will be made available for conversation among players of a particular game